Crimson Rosella Nest Boxes and Nesting Diary

-The easiest way to maintain a nest box diary is to purchase an inexpensive calendar or short, hardcover paper diary and keep this exclusively for information regarding activities at the nesting box.
-A paper diary can readily generate content for an interesting online diary or blog.
+The easiest way to maintain a nest box diary is to purchase an inexpensive calendar or short, hardcover paper diary.
+Keep this exclusively for information regarding activities at the nesting box.

 - Note the day that the birds begin inspections and the behaviour associated with selecting a nest site;

 - Note the day that the occupancy is confirmed (female remains in the nest and is fed by the male);

 - Calculate the dates that you expect:

 - Egg laying and incubation - lasts 10 days, female stays at nest

 - Hatchlings (chicks eyes close plus 3 days )

 - Nestlings rise to feed at nest entrance plus 17 days